affinitize/PhotoSpot/README.md

 * [ ] Add multiple tags for photos
 * [ ] share photos with friends
 * [ ] User can upload photos that they take and map them to location
 * [ ] User can "publish" photos that they upload which would they allow other users to see their photos
+* [ ] User can get directions to location.
+* [ ] User can import their whole gallery into app

 ## Apis we will be using for our primary stories
 * Google places